Call (800) 822-5170 to Learn Whether the Collaborative Approach to Divorce Is Right for You.

 What Is Collaborative Divorce?

 Instead of putting two spouses in front of a judge or arbitrator, collaborative divorce involves both spouses, their respective divorce attorneys, and a number of other professionals, which can include social workers, financial advisors, child psychologists, and more, as needed.
-This approach requires both spouses to discuss, sort out, and agree upon the minutiae of their divorce with the help of objective experts and people who have in mind the best interests of the individual spouses and any children involved.
+This approach requires both spouses to discuss, sort out, and agree upon the minutiae of their divorce with the help of objective professionals and people who have in mind the best interests of the individual spouses and any children involved.

 What Are the Benefits of Collaborative Divorce?